gdsc-uba/DSC-UBa-members-interests/interests.md

 * Track of interest: Data Science
 * Favourite quote: “You may delay, but time will not”
 * Author of quote: Benjamin Franklin
-* Role model: Martin Ngassa
+* Role model: Mrs. Martin Ngassa